-Candidates whose work uses appropriated or reworked designs must attribute all borrowed ideas and images.
-The name of the work and designer are to be clearly cited to identify the source, below the existing design, image or product that has been used as they appear within the portfolio.
+Candidates whose work uses appropriated or reworked designs must attribute all borrowed ideas and images, including AIA-generated responses.
+The name of the work, designer and/or application are to be clearly cited to identify the source, below the existing design, image or product that has been used, as they appear within the portfolio.